canonical/kafka-k8s-operator/docs/tutorial/manage-passwords.md

 ### The admin user

-The admin user password management is handled directly by the charm, by using Juju actions.
+The admin user password management is handled directly by the charm, by using Juju secrets.

 #### Retrieve the password